lightning/bolts/01-messaging.md

 ### The `init` message

 Once authentication is complete, the first message reveals the features supported or required by this node, even if this is a reconnection.

+[BOLT #9](09-features.md) specifies lists of global and local features.
+Each feature is represented in `globalfeatures` or `localfeatures` by 2 bits: first one indicates is it feature mandatory (`0b1`) or not(`0b0`), and second one indicates is it feature supported or not.
 Odd features are optional, even features are compulsory (_it's OK to be odd_).
-The meaning of these bits will be defined in the future.
+`globalfeatures` and `localfeatures` fields should be padded to ceil number of bytes.

 1. type: 16 (`init`)
 2. data: